bootchk/GimpFu-v3/readme.md

 # Development strategy

+This is just a log of the initial development of the project.

-Start coding, see what is broken, fix, and repeat.
+Start coding, fix, and repeat.

 Lacking a "Developers Guide to Architecture of PyGimp" you must reverse engineer.
 From the PyGimp/GimpFu code and the GimpFu (Author's Guide) document.